robfromnewground/google-calendar-mcp/README.md

 - The server runs locally and requires OAuth authentication.
 - OAuth credentials (`gcp-oauth.keys.json`) and saved tokens (`.gcp-saved-tokens.json`) should **never** be committed to version control.
 Ensure they are added to your `.gitignore` file.
 - For production use, consider getting your OAuth application verified by Google.
+- When using HTTP transport, implement proper network security and access controls.

 ## Usage with Claude Desktop

+### Local Usage (stdio)

 1. Add this configuration to your Claude Desktop config file.
 E.g. `/Users/<user>/Library/Application Support/Claude/claude_desktop_config.json`:
    ```json